IDLS: Inverse Depth Line based Visual-Inertial SLAM: Problem Model and Inverse Depth Line Geometry

 \subsection{Line's Reprojection Residual Error Model}

-During the frame-to-frame simultaneously camera ego-motion and point-line coordinate determination, VSLAM sets up residual error minimization objective and uses graph optimization to solve the optimization problem \cite{leutenegger2015keyframe}.
-The point-based reprojection residual error and the IMU's pre-integration residual error have been thoroughly introduced in \cite{qin2018vins}.
-In this subsection, we only introduce the line feature's reprojection residual error model using the inverse depth representation of lines.
+Based on the inverse depth line representation model, we firstly introduce the line's reprojection residual error model in the back-end graph optimization process.
+PL-SLAM sets up the square residual error minimization objective and solves the graph optimization problem \cite{leutenegger2015keyframe} to estimate the camera's ego-motion and the poses of points and lines.
+The objective function is mainly composed by: (1) the point-based reprojection residual error; (2) the IMU's pre-integration residual error; and (3) the line-based reprojection residual error.
+Since the point-based and the IMU pre-integration residual errors have been thoroughly introduced in \cite{qin2018vins}, in this subsection, we only introduce the lines' reprojection residual error model using the inverse depth representation.